Freedom! 22 pubs with fab gardens

 The Dolphin, Newbury

-For more grown up garden action, head to The Dolphin in Newbury.
+For more grown-up garden action, head to The Dolphin in Newbury.
 The outside space is not huge but book a beach hut for you and your gang and the outside bar will keep the drinks coming until closing.
 If the weather doesn’t play ball, the interiors are pretty foxy here too, so you’ll find a cool and cosy spot to scoff and quaff all weekend long.
+Lots of safety measures have been put in place – a one-way system, you must wear a mask when popping to the loo, there will be single use menus, table service (an app is coming soon), meals will have a street food vibe served recyclable boxes with disposable cutlery and you must book a table online.
+Other than that, no change.
+Wink wink.

 The Dog & Duck in Emmbrook is on the outskirts of Wokingham.
 The pub was given a top to toe makeover last year and the garden, although, not massive, is nice spot to sink a few jars on a balmy Berkshire weekend.
-Plenty of table, twinkly lights and if you fancy a bite, it offer fuss free, good pub grub.
+Plenty of table, twinkly lights and if you fancy a bite, it offers fuss free, good pub grub.
+Like all pubs, is best to book and if you scan the menu online before your get to the pub, pre-ordering your meal is recommended too.
+Tel 0118 978 0544.

 The Crown, Bray